LucieBertiere/Rating-toxic-comments/README.md

 Then we applied this function to all the comments to be able to do our models.

 ## Some descriptive statistics
+### First dataset
-Here is the wordcloud of the comments we need to score.
+There are 7537 comments to score.
+Here is the wordcloud of these comments.

 <div align="center">

 <img src="https://github.com/LucieBertiere/Rating-toxic-comments/blob/main/Images/comments_to_score.PNG" width="450" height="275">

 </div>

+As said before, there are less and more toxic comments in the available dataset.
+The wordcloud corresponding to the less toxic comments is:

 ## How to build our training set ?
 ### 1st idea :